-One strategy that was used in order to increase response rates was providing reluctant residents with the web address for an informational website created about the survey.
-This website offered information about what the survey asked, and allowed residents to remove themselves from being called or volunteer to take the survey at a time that worked well for them.
+One strategy that was used to increase response rates was providing reluctant residents with the web address for an informational website created about the survey.
+This website offered information about what the survey asked and allowed residents to remove themselves from being called or volunteer to take the survey at a time that worked well for them.
+Respondents were informed about the website during calls, the address was left as a part of the voicemail message and the web address was also included in the pre-notification letter.